remirror/remirror/docs/migration-v3.md

 ### Next.js

-At time of writing [SWC does not support the latest decorator syntax](https://github.com/vitejs/vite-plugin-react-swc/issues/86).
+At time of writing [Next.js does not support Stage 3 decorators](https://github.com/vercel/next.js/issues/48360).

 We recommend using our _legacy_ decorators (see below).